Heinz-Loepmeier/nozzleboss/README.md

    To hold vertex colors and use the sculpt tools on the mesh, Blender requires you to create polygons from the extrusion path and
    so does the G-code exporter.
 When starting from a 2D polyline, just extrude in Z and the created polygons will have the right vertex index order.
 - Note that you can't specify things like nozzle diameter, layer height or extrusion width.
 Extrusion values are calculated from the height and length of a polygon, since the polygon has no width, it uses a factor of _1.2 x polygon height_ as polygon width.
+- Can import vasemode or variable height G-code, but not both at the same time. (which prusaslicer allows you to)

 ### Installation